 Purpose

 After the credit limit have verified, the approval credit limit report will now be generated at this stage.
-The report is generate for summarize the approved limit for customer in each month by gathering the approval from the approver such as approve within the authorization, committee, re-structure loan ,and so on.
+The report is generate for summarize the approved limit for customer in each month by gathering the approval from the approver such as approve within the authorization, credit committee, re-structure loan ,and so on.
 The report can generate both PDF file and Excel file.
 In addtion for the excel file, the report be able to illustrate as type of old/new customer, limit ID, etc.

 Background